 You need to plan, coordinate, schedule and control numerous things at the same time.
 Your priority should be to ensure that the right product reaches the right customer at the right time.

 To understand supply chain management for your small eCommerce business, here is a quick guide on its components.

 Components of eCommerce supply chain management

-At the very beginning, an eCommerce business owner needs to have a well-structured plan since there can be multiple variables that would impact your final product and timelines.
+At the very beginning, an eCommerce business owner needs to have a well-structured plan.
+There can be multiple variables that can have an unforeseeable impact on your final product and timelines.

 Your planning should include

 - List of vendors